 Queues and Bindings

 Queues are used to receive commands and events.
-When consumers want to receive a specific message (command or event), they create a queue in which the messages should end up.
+When consumers want to receive a specific message (command or event), they create the inbox queue in which the messages should end up.
 The queue is then bound to one of the exchanges to receive the desired messages.

 As mentioned in the message patterns section, a command is always handled by a single consumer.
-A logical consumer (with potentially multiple scaled application instances) has one queue from where it reads one type of command message.
+A logical consumer (with potentially multiple scaled application instances) has one inbox queue.
+From there it reads all the messages and stores them in the service inbox database table.
 Command messages have the routing key with a naming convention of consumer.entity.command and are sent to the command exchange.
-That exchange forwards the message to the bound queue.
+That exchange forwards the message to the bound inbox queue.

 As the publisher of an event does not know the consumers, it is the responsibility of the consumer to create the queue and bind it to the event exchange.